 Seckin said that the study convinces him that removing the disease through minimally invasive surgery gives women the most relief from their symptoms and does not expose them to side-effects that could put their overall health at risk.

 # # #

 Tamer Seckin, MD, is an endometriosis specialist and surgeon in private practice in New York at Lenox Hill Hospital.
-He is the founder of the Endometriosis Foundation of America (EFA) with Padma Lakshmi.
-The EFA mission is to increase disease recognition, provide advocacy, facilitate expert surgical training, and fund landmark endometriosis research.
+He is the founder of the Endometriosis Foundation of America (Endofound) with Padma Lakshmi.
+Endofound mission is to increase disease recognition, provide advocacy, facilitate expert surgical training, and fund landmark endometriosis research.
 Dr. Seckin is the author of “The Doctor Will See You Now; Recognizing and Treating Endometriosis” published March 2016 by Turner Publishing.